 How often have you searched for a product on a large eCommerce site and been returned with hundreds of applicable results?
 While the variety of options can be nice, if half of those results are irrelevant, it’s more of an inconvenience than anything else.
 Including a way for customers to filter their search results by category or feature eliminates this problem.

 Tip #6: Find robust search assistance software

 Make sure the eCommerce software you’re using has a good built-in search function, or look for plugins to extend its functionality.
 For Shopify merchants, check out Boost Product Product & Search for a 14-day FREE trial.

 This is the perfect time to try out a robust search engine that can do your business justice.
 In particular, the app lets customers search smart and quick, then refine results based on the categories your site includes.
 It also lets users sort their search results based on standard criteria (most popular, highest or lowest price, newest item, etc.) as well as eliminating items that don’t fit within a certain category.

 Since we’ve already written about site search extensively, I’ll simply suggest you read this article.

 Before you go

 In this holiday rush, the early bird catches the worm.
 You still have time to give your site a thorough check-up before entering the rush.
-Even an inch of improvement in your navigation and site search could do wonders for your discoverability and sales.
+Even an inch of improvement in your navigation and site search could do wonders for your conversion rate.